-This Beef and Vegetable Purée is a nutritious homemade purée to give to baby as their first beef meal when starting solid foods.
+This Beef and Vegetable Puree is a nourishing homemade puree to give to baby as their first beef meal when starting solid foods.
 High-quality beef and vegetables don’t need any additives to make them delicious!
 With no added salt, this homemade baby food can be given from 6 months.
-Beef is protein-rich and a great source of haem iron [1], which is crucial for baby’s development.
-Fuel baby’s growth with this yummy beef purée.
+Make it a super smooth puree for early weaning, or leave it chunkier.
+You can even use it as a pasta sauce for Baby Led Weaning (BLW).
+Fuel baby’s growth with this yummy beef puree!

 High-quality whole foods are used to make this baby food: